-Screenshots make it possible for an administrator to see exactly what the device user sees by capturing everything that’s visible on the screen.
+Screenshots make it possible for an administrator to see exactly what the device user sees by capturing everything visible on the screen.

 Screenshots can be taken across all devices continuously, or you can set intervals on certain devices.

 We’d like to take a second to note that screenshots take up the bulk of your storage.
-Because the free plan’s storage cap of 3 GB, we recommend regularly reviewing, and clearing your screenshot log to remain under the 3 GB limit.
+Because of the free plan’s storage cap of 3 GB, we recommend regularly reviewing, and clearing your screenshot log to remain under the 3 GB limit.
 In most cases, 3 GB can store about two to three weeks of usage data.

 Using a free account, once you hit your storage limit, your screenshots will still be captured, but you will not be able to access or view them before or after you delete your screenshots.
 However, you can unlock unlimited storage and view all captured screenshots by simply upgrading your account.

 Screenshot timing is controlled by your Alarm settings.
 The default alarm is set to take a screenshot 20 seconds after a change in the active window titlebar, unless it’s preempted by another change.

 In your alarm settings, you may choose to take only one screenshot per alarm, or multiple in any interval you choose (minimum 10 second intervals) to capture as much of the triggered activity as possible.